awsdocs/aws-php-developers-guide/doc_source/iam-examples-working-with-certs.md

-# Working with IAM Server Certificates with AWS SDK for PHP Version 3<a name="iam-examples-working-with-certs"></a>
+# Working with IAM server certificates with AWS SDK for PHP Version 3<a name="iam-examples-working-with-certs"></a>

 To enable HTTPS connections to your website or application on AWS, you need an SSL/TLS server certificate\.
 To use a certificate that you obtained from an external provider with your website or application on AWS, you must upload the certificate to IAM or import it into AWS Certificate Manager\.